interactive-ssr/tally-demo-rust/README.md

-# ISSR - Rust Tally Demo (Rocket)
+# ISSR - Rust Tally Demo

 Interactive SSR (ISSR) is a WebSocket-based framework that allows you to write a declarative HTTP server in any language and have the client sync state automatically.
 See the [main readme](https://github.com/interactive-ssr/issr-server/blob/master/main.org) for more information.

 This is the example project for how to use ISSR with the Rust web framework [Rocket](https://rocket.rs/).
+For an example with the [Axum](https://github.com/tokio-rs/axum) web framework, checkout the `axum` branch.

 ## Quickstart